DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SPYI tracks S&P 500 Index using an options strategy.
+OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 0.3287 for OMAH and 0.69 for SPYI, indicating OMAH is less volatile relative to the market.

 SPYI beta0.69